'Impact was incredible': Travolta's tribute to the late Olivia Newton-John

 Olivia Newton-John has died at 73 at her home in California after a long battle with cancer, her husband says.

-The Australian singer and actress who starred in Grease and had a series of hit songs in the 1970s and 80s had battled breast cancer for decades.
+The Australian singer and actress who starred in Grease, and had a series of hit songs in the 1970s and 80s, had battled breast cancer for decades.
+She had previously beaten the illness twice.

 Her husband John Easterling said on Facebook: "Dame Olivia Newton-John (73) passed away peacefully at her Ranch in Southern California this morning, surrounded by family and friends.
 We ask that everyone please respect the family's privacy during this very difficult time.